-When our crew has the right weather, they need meals to-go!
-Packing up some 10-15 meals for a hungry gang can be daunting unless you have a few tricks up your sleeve.
+Packing up some ten-fifteen meals for a hungry gang can be daunting unless you have a few tricks up your sleeve for meals to-go!

-Even if you don't run a farm or serve folks in fields, I bet you might be running to soccer, headed to a meeting, or need to take a meal on the go.
-Here are our top 5 meal to-go tricks and tips!
+Even if you don’t run a farm or serve folks in fields, I bet you might be running to soccer, headed to a meeting, or need to take a meal on the go.
+Here are our top 5 field meals to-go tricks and tips!

 If we’re serving something hot on a cool day, we’ll insert a piece of foil into our trays to keep the food extra warm and contained.